SCUT-CCNL/IKxDP/README.md

 - `train.py`: This script is used for training and validating the models.
 It utilizes default parameter values but also allows for runtime configuration adjustments.
 - `metrics.py`: Contains all the evaluation metrics used in the paper, with references to [Chet](https://github.com/luchang-cs/chet).
-- The `modeling/` directory houses the model implementations and the Seq Graph.
+- The `modeling/` directory contains the model implementations and the Sequence Graph construction and embedding.
-- The `util/` directory includes utility functions for data processing and transformations.
+- The `util/` directory includes utility functions, such as the data loading.
+-